larsid/soft-iot-iot-service/README.md

-# FoT-Gateway-IoT-Service
+# SOFT-IoT-IoT-Service

 ## Introduction

 The FoT-Gateway-IoT-Service exposes sensor data of IoT system through a RESTful Web Service.
-It accesses data stored in local database, managed by [fot-gateway-local-storage](https://github.com/WiserUFBA/fot-gateway-local-storage), allowing users get data and information about sensors in JSON format.
+It accesses data stored in local database, managed by [soft-iot-local-storage](https://github.com/WiserUFBA/soft-iot-local-storage), allowing users get data and information about sensors in JSON format.

 ## Installation